 Garden City / West Kildonan

-By cruising on up to Garden City or West Kildonan, you are entering into a delightful suburban retreat filled with parks, shopping, and family-friendly food.
-You and your family can pack the PB&J sandwiches and have a quaint picnic at Kildonan Park, stop by the Witch’s Hut for they can step into the shoes of Hansel and Gretel, then close off the day with a performance at Rainbow Stage, the longest surviving outdoor theatre where fun, whimsical musicals grace the stage and always deliver a good time.
+By cruising on up to Garden City or West Kildonan, you are entering a delightful suburban retreat filled with parks, shopping, and family-friendly food.
+You and your family can pack the PB&J sandwiches and have a quaint picnic at Kildonan Park then close off the day with a performance at Rainbow Stage, the longest running outdoor theatre where fun, whimsical musicals grace the stage and always deliver a good time.

-- If packing your own picnic doesn’t appeal to you, have no fear, Prairie's Edge is here!
-Located in the the Peguis Pavilion at Kildonan Park, they serve up fresh, prairie inspired food.2015 Main Street, (204) 284-7275.
+If packing your own picnic doesn’t appeal to you, have no fear, Prairie's Edge is here!
+Located in the Peguis Pavilion at Kildonan Park, they serve up fresh, prairie-inspired food.
+Other classic West Kildonan spots include Blondie’s for burgers, Baraka Pita Bakery for Middle Eastern fare, and A l'Epi de Ble, a French bakery.

-- Kildonan Park is a huge space, filled with fun things to do, like hop on your bikes and take the bike path along the river, or barbecue up some burgers while you take a dip in the pool (shouldn’t swim on a full stomach?
+Kildonan Park is a huge outdoor space, filled with fun things to do, like cycling through the bike path along the river, or barbecuing up some burgers while you take a dip in the pool (shouldn’t swim on a full stomach?
 Total myth!).
 Kids will love to explore the Witch’s Hut, where they can see a fairytale come to life, without being tricked by any actual witches.
-2015 Main Street.
+Adjacent to the park is Kildonan Golf Course, the city’s oldest course established in 1921.
+It was built along the banks of the Red River and provides the perfect setting for hitting the links.